woossi0/suite/docs/usermanual/source/sysadmin/wfst/index.rst

 Allowing read-write access to vector data through transactions
 ==============================================================

-OpenGeo Suite contains a full Web Feature Service (WFS) implementation.
+Boundless Suite contains a full Web Feature Service (WFS) implementation.
 This also includes support for WFS Transactions (WFS-T).

-However, as unrestricted write access to data is a security risk, the WFS in OpenGeo Suite is set to "Basic" by default.
+However, as unrestricted write access to data is a security risk, the WFS in Boundless Suite is set to "Basic" by default.
 This means that the only requests that will be accepted are:

 * GetCapabilites
 * DescribeFeatureType